 Industry Analysis & Industry Trends

-Operators in the Gold and Silver Ore Mining industry in Canada have exhibited growth over the five years to 2016.
+Operators in the Gold and Silver Ore Mining industry in Canada have exhibited growth over the five years to 2017.
 This growth has largely been driven by increasing production volumes of gold, as both gold and silver prices have fallen from historic highs during the period.
 Up until 2012, when gold and silver prices hit their peak, industry operators ramped up production to take advantage of high prices, driving up industry revenue.
 However, gold and silver prices have fallen in recent years.
-Furthermore, costs have increased for many industry operators, creating a challenging operating environment for small-scale companies.
-Over the next five years, M&A activity will likely continue as new mining projects are slow to enter production... purchase to read more
+Over the next five years, merger and acquisition activity will likely continue as new mining projects are slow to enter production.
+The largest companies, Goldcorp and Agnico Eagle Mines Ltd.,... purchase to read more